swarajvee/Audio-Plugin-List-Maker/README.md

 It categorizes them by plugin type and also creates a separate sheet for common plugins across formats along with their versions.

 # Features:
-- Scans specified directories for plugins in VST, VST3, AU, and AAX formats.
+- Scans specified directories for plugins in VST, VST3, AU, and AAX formats (both Plug-In and Plug-In (Unused) directory).
 - Generates an Excel file with detailed plugin lists.
 - Creates a second sheet with common plugins across different formats and their versions.